Paul André Beaulieu

-Paul André Beaulieu is a Canadian former diplomat.
+Paul André Beaulieu (1904–2007) was a Canadian diplomat.
 He was appointed Chargé d'Affaires a.i. to Lebanon then succeeded as Ambassador Extraordinary and Plenipotentiary to Lebanon.
 He was later appointed as Ambassador Extraordinary and Plenipotentiary to Iraq then to Brazil.
-He was next appointed as Ambassador and Permanent Representative to the United Nations in New York then as Ambassador Extraordinary and Plenipotentiary to France and then to Portugal.
+He was next appointed as Ambassador and Permanent Representative to the United Nations in New York City then as Ambassador Extraordinary and Plenipotentiary to France and then to Portugal.